themeteorchef/getting-started-with-react-router-v4/README.md

 #### Tutorial: Getting Started with React Router v4

 In this tutorial, we'll take a look at migrating from React Router v3 to v4 inside of The Meteor Chef's Base boilerplate.
-We'll learn how to define routes, handle authentication, and look at how things like navigation state and
+We'll learn how to define routes, handle authentication, and look at how things like navigation state and calling

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/getting-started-with-react-router-v4)